By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-You need to write normally.
+It would be best if you write normally.
 This is easier said than done, though.

 Frequently Asked Questions

-Let’s me take a very simple formula first:
+Let’s me take a straightforward formula first:

 However, this does not do the concept justice.
 Google is quite a bit smarter than that, and indeed, has even moved way beyond this next formula with TF-IDF.